Chapter 3 – Relationship to Clients – annotated

 Commentary

 [1] One such exception is that in R. v.
 Cunningham, 2010 SCC 10, which establishes that, in a criminal case, if the disclosure of information related to the payment of the lawyer’s fees is unrelated to the merits of the case and does not prejudice the accused, the lawyer may properly disclose such information to the court.
-See para.
-31:
+See paragraph 31:

 Disclosure of non-payment of fees in cases where it is unrelated to the merits and will not cause prejudice to the accused is not an exception to privilege, such as the innocence at stake or public safety exceptions (see generally R. v.
 McClure, 2001 SCC 14 and Smith v.
 Jones, [1999] 1 S.C.R.
 455).
 Rather, non-payment of legal fees in this context does not attract the protection of solicitor-client privilege in the first place.
 However, nothing in these reasons, which address the application, or non-application, of solicitor-client privilege in disclosures to a court, should be taken as affecting counsel’s ethical duty of confidentiality with respect to payment or non-payment of fees in other contexts.